pyaj0/optimization-hydrologic-station-network/README.md

 # optimization-hydrologic-station-network
-Optimization of a Network of Hydrologic Stations: Case of the Sota Basin in Benin Republic
+Optimization of a Network of Hydrologic Stations: Case of the Sota River Basin in Benin Republic